 Still, it’s a topic for debate but let’s see why it’s inbound.

 PPC (Pay Per Click) ads are mostly targeted on shown to the people who are searching for the related queries.
-It means people may be interested in your products and take buying decision if you are offering a great product.
+It means people may be interested in your products and make a buying decision if you are offering a great product.

 As you are promoting your sales to the people searching for similar products or services as yours, properly optimized and targeted PPC ads are definitely inbound, at least I think so.